-- 3.3.6 Officers have the right not to support councillors in any role other than that of councillor, and not to engage in actions incompatible with this Protocol.
-Officers must never actively seek to undermine majority decisions of the corporate body or criticize such decisions or individual councillors at meetings held in public or on social media. - 3.3.7 In giving advice to councillors, and in preparing and presenting reports, it is the responsibility of the officer to express his/her own professional views and recommendations.
+Officers have the right not to support councillors in any role other than that of councillor, and not to engage in actions incompatible with this Protocol.
+Officers must never actively seek to undermine majority decisions of the corporate body or criticize such decisions or individual councillors at meetings held in public or on social media.

+In giving advice to councillors, and in preparing and presenting reports, it is the responsibility of the officer to express his/her own professional views and recommendations.
 An officer may report the views of individual councillors on an issue, but the recommendation should be the officer's own.
-If a councillor wishes to express a contrary view they should not pressurise the officer to make a recommendation contrary to the officer's professional view, nor victimise an officer for discharging his/her responsibilities.
+If a councillor wishes to express a contrary view, they should not pressurise the officer to make a recommendation contrary to the officer's professional view, nor victimise an officer for discharging his/her responsibilities.

-3.4 Special situations
+Special situations

-- 3.4.1 There are exceptional circumstances where a councillor can fulfil the role of an officer, for example where there is a vacancy.
+There are exceptional circumstances where a councillor can fulfil the role of an officer, for example where there is a vacancy.
 This can only be done if the councillor is not paid for the role and should only ever be short-term while the council seeks to fill a vacancy.
+Whenever this situation arises, care will need to be exercised to ensure there is clarity about when the councillor is acting as a councillor and when acting as an officer.

+GENERAL PRINCIPLES

-Whenever this situation arises, care will need to be exercised to ensure there is clarity about when the councillor is acting as a councillor and when acting as an officer. - 3.4.2 Whilst individual councillors should always be free to maintain and express their disagreement with decisions of the council, no councillor should ever actively seek to undermine majority decisions of the corporate body, as this could then bring them into conflict with officers who have been charged with promoting and implementing the council's collectively-determined course of action. - 3.4.3 Councillors should not raise matters relating to the conduct or capability of an officer, or of officers collectively, in a manner that is incompatible with this Protocol at meetings held in public or on social media.
+Whilst individual councillors should always be free to maintain and express their disagreement with decisions of the council, no councillor should ever actively seek to undermine majority decisions of the corporate body, as this could then bring them into conflict with officers who have been charged with promoting and implementing the council's collectively determined course of action.

+Councillors should not raise matters relating to the conduct or capability of an officer, or of officers collectively, in a manner that is incompatible with this Protocol at meetings held in public or on social media.
 This is a long-standing tradition in public service.
-An officer has no means of responding to criticisms like this in public. - 3.4.5 A councillor who is unhappy about the actions taken by, or conduct of, an officer should: - avoid personal attacks on, or abuse of, the officer at all times - ensure that any criticism is well founded and constructive - ensure that any criticism is made in private - take up the concern with the chair - 3.4.6 Neither should an officer raise with a councillor matters relating to the conduct or capability of another councillor or officer or to the internal management of the council in a manner that is incompatible with the objectives of this Protocol. - 3.4.7 Close personal relationships between councillors and officers can confuse their separate roles and get in the way of the proper conduct of council business, not least by creating a perception in others that a particular councillor or officer is getting preferential treatment. - 3.4.8 Councillors are always entitled to communicate with the Proper Officer who should make every reasonable effort to respond promptly and helpfully to communications from councillors.
+An officer has no means of responding to criticisms like this in public.

+A councillor who is unhappy about the actions taken by, or conduct of, an officer should:

+- avoid personal attacks on, or abuse of, the officer at all times; - ensure that any criticism is well founded and constructive; - ensure that any criticism is made in private; - take up the concern with the chair.

+Neither should an officer raise with a councillor matters relating to the conduct or capability of another councillor or officer or to the internal management of the council in a manner that is incompatible with the objectives of this Protocol.

+Close personal relationships between councillors and officers can confuse their separate roles and get in the way of the proper conduct of council business, not least by creating a perception in others that a particular councillor or officer is getting preferential treatment.

+Councillors are always entitled to communicate with the Proper Officer who should make every reasonable effort to respond promptly and helpfully to communications from councillors.
 Councillors may also communicate directly with other officers concerning matters within their respective areas of responsibility but must not abuse such direct access to undermine the authority of the Proper Officer as the council's head of paid service or circumvent his/her line-management responsibilities for all other council staff.

-Councillors should not give instruc3.4.9tions directly to the Proper Officer's staff without the express approval of the Proper Officer.
+Councillors should not give instructions directly to the Proper Officer's staff without the express approval of the Proper Officer.
 If an officer asks a councillor to direct their communication to the Proper Officer instead, the councillor should respect that request.

-4. COUNCILLORS' ACCESS TO INFORMATION AND TO COUNCIL DOCUMENTS
+COUNCILLORS' ACCESS TO INFORMATION AND TO COUNCIL DOCUMENTS